 If you’ve been injured in a car accident involving a hit and run, uninsured, or underinsured driver, we can help.
 At Krivitzky, Springer & Feldman, our car accident lawyers fight for your rights and work tirelessly to help you recover the compensation you need and deserve.
 Our personal injury attorneys work on a contingency basis, which means you won’t owe attorney fees if we don’t obtain a recovery for you.

-Call us at 201-798-2711 in Jersey City or 973-874-0556 in Newfoundland, New Jersey.
+Call us at 201-798-2711 in Jersey City.
 You can also contact us online with any questions or to schedule a free consultation.
 Our attorneys also serve clients in Jefferson, West Milford, Vernon, Kinnelon, and throughout the state of New Jersey.
 Se habla español.